Table of Contents

 There are plenty of machines and treatments that promise permanent hair removal.
 But according to Giudi, results can differ from device to device While most at-home IPL devices are considered safe, they are not all equally powerful and effective, she says.

-If you don't like the idea or cost of electrolysis or permanent laser hair removal, talk to your dermatologist about prescription creams.
+If you don't like the idea or cost of electrolysis or permanent hair removal with laser you can talk to your dermatologist about prescription creams.

 One type in particular is called eflornitine (Vaniqa), which you apply twice a day for a month.
 It works by inhibiting the production of enzymes that stimulate hair growth.